erzz/dotfiles/README.md

 - Powered with `make`, cos honestly I have played with all the things like nix - but this just gets the job done without it being a full time job!
-- Covers homebrew, git, iterm, various programming language installs, OS tweaks, starship and ZSH
+- Covers homebrew, git, terminal, various programming language installs, NVIM (Lazy), OS tweaks, starship and ZSH and more
-- Option to only apply various sections in a scoped way
+- Can be applied in totality or individual components can be applied in a scoped way
 - Devbox and direnv initial installs and config
 - Detection of drift in dotfiles included